Clown Tree Frog

 Clown tree frogs naturally occur in different colors and patterns.
 The ones in the pet trade originate from Suriname and are burgundy in color with cream or tan wrapping around the head.
 The legs and back are also patterned in this light color, forming a dark red hourglass shape on the back.
 The ventral side of clown tree frogs is a vibrant red.

 Frequently photographed, the “giraffe phase” clown tree frog has a net-like pattern of yellow or tan over dark red.
-Though striking in appearance, it is not available in the pet trade.
+Though striking in appearance, it is rarely available in the pet trade.

 Distribution, Habitat and Behavior